pr0kuk/pr0kuk/README.md

 * Telegram: pr0kuk

 # :information_source: Info:
-* :mortar_board: I’m currently learning applied mathematics, physics, radio engineering, programming and embedded systems at MIPT.
+* :mortar_board: I'm studying applied mathematics, physics, radio and software engineering at MIPT.<br>
+* :office: Work as an Intern Hardware Engineer in Milandr.
+* :soccer: Love playing hockey
+* :musical_keyboard: Play piano
+* :closed_book: Enjoy good fantasy such as Star Wars, The Lord of the Rings and The Witcher
+* :bookmark_tabs: [Here](https://github.com/pr0kuk/about_me/blob/main/shcherbakov_cv.pdf) or below you can see my CV

 # :chart_with_upwards_trend: GitHub stats